-That being said, there comes a time when you’d like to increase the fidelity of your recordings so that’s where the trusty location recorder comes in.
+That being said, there comes a time when you’d like to increase the quality of your recordings so that’s where the trusty location recorder comes in.
 Easy to throw in your bag plus increased quality, depth and stereo field this handy little device can be a saviour.

-- Noise – Handling noise can often get in the way or ruin your recorders so wherever possible look to place the recorder on a tripod.
+Noise – Handling noise can often get in the way or ruin your recorders so wherever possible look to place the recorder on a tripod.

-- Wind – Again, nature can strike at any time so purchasing a little windsock opens up the opportunities to use your recorder whatever the weather.
+Wind – Again, nature can strike at any time so purchasing a little windsock opens up the opportunities to use your recorder whatever the weather.
 The difference in quality is incredible and something that should be kept with your kit.

-- Remote – If possible try and find one with a remote.
+Remote – If possible try and find one with a remote.
 This gives you opportunity to stay away from the machine removing the possibility of handling noise.

-- Batteries – Don’t be silly and run out.
+Batteries – Don’t be silly and run out.
 Charge it up or bring spares.
 You’d kick yourself if you didn’t.

 Sourcing your Sounds

 The world really is your oyster on this one.
-From everyday household objects like cutlery and kitchen utensils to plastic bags, paper cups to spanners and wheelbarrows it’s often just a case of getting stuck in a seeing what’s out there.
+From everyday household objects like cutlery and kitchen utensils to plastic bags, paper cups to spanners and wheelbarrows its often just a case of getting stuck in a seeing what’s out there.
 Here are a few ideas:

-- Snares – Rocks, glasses, table hits, paper bags, rulers, wood hits, trees, snooker cues.
+Snares – Rocks, glasses, table hits, paper bags, rulers, wood hits, trees, snooker cues.